-Overall accountability for the PIA process required by FIPPA resides with the University Counsel, under whose guidance Risk Management Services (RMS) handles the PIA process.
+Overall accountability for the PIA process required by FIPPA resides with the University Counsel, under whose guidance Safety & Risk Services (SRS) handles the PIA process.
 RMS has also developed a set of tools to support this process.

 As UBC engages in a vast array of projects, it follows a risk-based approach to PIAs, which is summarized below.

 - Use the PIA Risk Classification Tool (RCT) to determine your project’s privacy and information security risk classification.
 Ensure your submission has as much detail as possible to maximize our understanding and ability to assist in risk identification and mitigation efforts.